HigherOrderCO/hvm-64/README.md

   <END> ::= <EOF>
 ```

-On top of pure interaction combinators, HVMC includes a minimal set of
+As you can see, HVMC extends the original system with some performance-relevant
-performance-critical features, including top-level definitions (as closed nets),
+features, including top-level definitions (closed nets), unboxed 60-bit machine
-unboxed 24-bit numbers, binary numeric operations and if-then-else.
-Below is a
+integers, numeric operations and numeric pattern-matching.

-complete list of all term variants:
+- `ERA`: an eraser node, as defined on the original paper.

-- `ERA`: an eraser node, as defined on the reference system.
+- `CON`: a constructor node, as defined on the original paper.

-- `CON`: a constructor node, as defined on the reference system.
+- `TUP`: a tuple node.
+Has the same behavior of `CON`.

-- `DUP`: a duplicator node, as defined on the reference system.
+- `DUP`: a duplicator, or fan node, as defined on the original paper.

-- `CTR`: an "extra" node, which behaves exactly like CON/DUP nodes, but with a
+  Additionally, it can include a label.
+Dups with different labels will commute.
-  different symbol.
-When the label is 0/1, it corresponds to a CON/DUP node.
+  This allows for increased expressivity (nested loops).

 - `VAR`: a named variable, used to create a wire.
 Each name must occur twice,
   denoting both endpoints of a wire.